tspedtsberg/blog_aggregator/README.md

-# Gator
+# Aggregator

-Gator is a boot.dev guided project.
-It is a CLI tool for rss feed aggregation.
-Gator is Operating System Agnostic.
+Aggregator is a CLI tool for rss feed aggregation.